yaseen1998/reading-notes/read05.md

 Statement 3 is executed (every time) after the code block has been executed.

 ### while statement
-oops through a block of code as long as a specified condition is true.
+olops through a block of code as long as a specified condition is true.

 #### while (condition) {
 #### // code block to be executed }

 ### Comparing For and While
 ![compare](https://lh3.googleusercontent.com/proxy/E_8toCQCZRxoQgvl1Xw8ELYBF1wSgTR8m09y5vDRZsSlTTmbRUa9sfTTfP4r_TM0BSsPktTexd4BpF2AC1ejgN91m4NVdGWKHs5J7FEZAjvYmyMwmNLQlLKr0jsLl3yNCL0fRZN8_RY4)